 Math Tech I is a course designed for students to strengthen mathematics reasoning skills as preparation for further coursework or the workforce.
 Students will understand and apply various geometric concepts including describing, measuring, and classifying two- and three-dimensional figures, measure with precision, and draw conclusions or make decisions using proportional reasoning (including using ratios, proportions, rates, and percentages to explain and make decisions).
-Prerequisite: Seniors ONLY who have passed Algebra I and Geometry
+Prerequisite: Algebra I, Geometry, and Algebra II or Integrated.